maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/importing_exr/README.md

 ***

 5. Now we will be adding the background film plate that was shot in camera.
-Press the "Add Material Plate** button.
+Press the **Add Media Plate** button.

 ![add media plate](../images/addMediaPlateLayer.jpg)